Fast Ferry Fun Across the Adriatic – Venice to Umag by Fast Ferry

 Additional Notes

-• In case of bad weather and cancellation: If your ferry was canceled due to bad weather, you will be offered an alternative departure date.
+- In case of bad weather and cancellation: If your ferry is cancelled due to bad weather, you will be offered an alternative departure date.

 Luggage on Board & Onboard Facilities

-This route is served by Prince of Venice (or Angela) vessels, owned by Adriatic Lines which is an HSC ferry, a high-speed catamaran, comfortable & air-conditioned (video).
-You are allowed at least one piece of luggage with the extra charge for additional luggage (€ 5 per bag).
+This route is served by Prince of Venice (or Angela) vessels, owned by Adriatic Lines, which is an HSC ferry, a high-speed catamaran, comfortable & air-conditioned (video).
+You are allowed at least one piece of luggage with an extra charge for additional luggage (€ 5 per bag).
 The larger luggage is held on the racks at the entrance of the ferry.
 The racks look similar to racks on trains.
 The crew helps with luggage.
-Your hand luggage you keep next to you, at seatings.
+Your hand luggage you keep next to you, at your seat.

 Where to get tickets for the ferry from Venice to Umag

-Booking is available online usually from January of the current year.
-Your ticket is emailed to you with a bar code which is scanned when you get on the ferry.
-Buying tickets in advance guarantee you place on the ferry.
+Booking is available online, usually from January of the current year.
+Your ticket is emailed to you with a barcode which is scanned when you get on the ferry.
+Buying tickets in advance guarantees you a place on the ferry.
 Alternatively, on the day of travel, if any of the places are still available for the ferry crossing, you can buy a ticket at the boarding point in the San Basilio Passenger Terminal in Venice.

 Venice to Umag Car Ferry